tc214/eclipse-TM/README.md

 ##  how to compile
 *  make sure you have installed MAVEN
 *  open CMD terminal of Windows
 *  execute the cmd: mvn clean verify

+###  OR:
+*  open IDE-J2EE4.5
+*  Import--Existing Maven Projects--choose the directory of project, you will see "terminal-parent" if completed
+*  open Terminal, cd dir of this project
+*  run: mvn compile

+###  Maven cmd
+package: mvn package
+clean:  mvn clean
+build eclipse project:  mvn eclipse:eclipse install jar to local Repo:  mvn install

 ###  how to use